Southall F.C.: Former players

-Notable former Southall players include Les Ferdinand MBE (QPR, Tottenham, Newcastle and England), Alan Devonshire (West Ham and England), Gordon Hill (Manchester United and Millwall), Justin Fashanu (Norwich), Eric Young (Brighton, Wimbledon, Crystal Palace and Wales), Mark Nicholls (Chelsea), Graham Wilkins (Chelsea and Brentford), Rowan Vine (Portsmouth, Birmingham and QPR), Colin Viljoen (Ipswich, Manchester City, Chelsea and England), former Bradford and Wigan manager Chris Hutchings (who played for Chelsea, Brighton and Huddersfield) and the current Leyton Orient head coach Ross Embleton.
+Notable former Southall players include Les Ferdinand MBE (QPR, Tottenham, Newcastle and England), Alan Devonshire (West Ham and England), Gordon Hill (Manchester United and Millwall), Justin Fashanu (Norwich), Eric Young (Brighton, Wimbledon, Crystal Palace and Wales), Mark Nicholls (Chelsea), Graham Wilkins (Chelsea and Brentford), Rowan Vine (Portsmouth, Birmingham and QPR), Colin Viljoen (Ipswich, Manchester City, Chelsea and England), former Bradford and Wigan manager Chris Hutchings (who played for Chelsea, Brighton and Huddersfield) and former Leyton Orient head coach Ross Embleton.

+Myles Hippolyte played for a number of clubs including Livingston, Falkirk, St Mirren, Dunfermline Athletic, Yeovil Town, Scunthorpe United, Stockport County and AFC Wimbledon.
+He has represented Grenada.
+He won the Scottish Challenge Cup with Livingston in 2015, the Scottish Championship with St Mirren in 2018, the National League and League Two titles with Stockport in 2022 and 2024 respectively, and scored the winning goal in AFC Wimbledon's 1-0 League Two play off final against Walsall at Wembley on 26 May 2025.

 Arthur Shaw played 61 times as a wing half for Arsenal during a seven-year period with the Gunners, including 25 league appearances during Arsenal's 1952-53 Division One title winning season.
 A flag bearing his name flies in tribute on the Ken Friar Bridge, close to Arsenal tube station.

 Fred Rouse was a prolific goalscorer who made more than 100 appearances as a centre forward for Wycombe, Grimsby, Stoke, Everton, Chelsea, West Bromwich Albion and Brentford.
 He represented the Football League XI in matches versus the Irish League XI in 1905 and 1906, scoring once in a 6–0 victory in the second match.

 Gerry Cakebread OBE made 374 appearances for Brentford as a goalkeeper.
 He set a club record of 187 consecutive appearances for Brentford between November 1958 and August 1962, and played for England Youth and England Under 23s.
 He remained a part-time player throughout his career.
 He was posthumously inducted into the Brentford Hall of Fame in 2015, and was described as "arguably Brentford's finest ever goalkeeper".

 Many former Southall players played for other London clubs.
 More than one in four on the former players list below have also played for Brentford, with Griffin Park (Brentford's home until August 2020) located less than five miles from Southall.
 Many of the players listed below have represented at least one of the following London clubs: QPR, Chelsea, Wimbledon, Crystal Palace, West Ham, Millwall, Fulham, Tottenham, Arsenal and Leyton Orient.